Evening Arati during Sravan month, for the river Bagmati at Pashupatinath Temple Ghats.

 The ladies who attend to the space where the priests perform this ritual beckoned to come and sit right behind them!
 Up above us on the platform, singers sat on small covered platforms.

 We sat and watched and I could not bear to disturb the scene by lifting up my camera, though it was small.
 Everything was done without flash, but it still felt intrusive.
-What was this: the fragrant incense wafting towards us, with the burning bodies far away on the other side, yet looked as if one could stretch out and touch, forgetting the chasm in between.
+The spaces were together with the fragrant incense wafting towards us, and the burning bodies far away on the other side, yet it all looked as if one could stretch out and touch, forgetting the chasm in between.

-When at one stage, we were handed finger length stubs of candles.
-And as I hesitated, the lady beckoned me to come towards the beautiful polished silver tiered lamps.
+When at one stage, we were handed finger length stubs of candles, and I hesitated, the lady beckoned me to come towards the beautiful polished silver tiered lamps.
 Jostling to light the one on my right, the lady again called me out to the middle one and made space for, so ..as if in a dream, I bent down, and touched the little stub onto the white wicks...lighting one here, and then another and another.....

 High above the black-grey waters of the polluted Bagmati..for a long heartbeat...